 I do not want: Poetry, fiction, feminism 101, news reports, or listacles (unless you really have something unique and informative to say), a story that offers no takeaway or educational value for the audience.

-Articles for Yopp fit into the following categories:
+Please ensure your article will fit into one of the following categories: